MarcoNITE/MarcoEngine/README.md

 </div>

-*Marco Engine* is an interesting neural chess network that uses a self-learning method (achieving a good game by trying out mistakes).
+*MarcoEngine* is an interesting neural chess network that uses a self-learning method (achieving a good game by trying out mistakes).

 # ↓ Installation